WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: Gating Strategy for Binary and Continuous Endpoints

 \section{Gating Strategy for Binary and Continuous Endpoints}

-In this section, we demonstrate the WOW gating strategy for binary endpoints, where both concurrent data $D$ and historical data $D_h$ follow Bernoulli distributions with beta mixture priors.
-The continuous endpoint case is discussed in Supplement Section D.
+In this Section, we demonstrate the WOW gating strategy for binary endpoints, where both concurrent data $D$ and historical data $D_h$ follow binomial distributions with conjugate beta mixture priors.
+The continuous endpoint case is discussed in Supplementary Materials Section F.